How to Respond to Guest Reviews: A Hotelier’s In-Depth Guide

 - Thank the guest for their feedback

-- Whether it is a greeting, or you go the extra mile and answer to your reviews in a different language, make sure your international guests feel special.
-Use some key phrases in their own language if possible.
+- Whether it is a greeting or you go the extra mile and answer your reviews in a different language, make sure your international guests feel special.
+Use some key phrases in their language if possible.

 - Give credit to the staff, especially if someone is specifically mentioned